Frequently Asked Questions

 Why do I have to pay more than one excess?

 Your insurance contract covers various levels of risk.
-This means for instance that, if your vehicle is involved in a motor vehicle accident, and the person driving the vehicle at the time is not the regular driver, we will charge an additional excess as that driver is not the driver on whom the premium is based.
+This means that, for instance, if your vehicle is involved in a motor vehicle accident, and the person driving the vehicle at the time is not the regular driver, we will charge an additional excess as that driver is not the driver on whom the premium is based.
 These levels determine the excess that needs to be paid.

 Where can I learn more about Insurance?